 Willow arch in Cator Park

-We are hoping to establish a living willow archway in Cator Park to create a natural feature/ play area and be of interest for adults and children alike.
-We hope to have the raised beds high enough to avoid damage by dogs running through the young willow plants and so that our elderly members can still help to weed / maintain the raised beds.
+In 2022 we planted a living willow archway in Cator Park to create a natural feature/ play area and be of interest for adults and children alike.
+We made the raised beds high enough to avoid damage by dogs running through the young willow plants and so that our elderly members can still help to weed / maintain the raised beds.

-The living willow archway would be planted in sleeper type raised beds to form a tunnel that children can run through.
+The living willow archway is planted in sleeper type raised beds to form a tunnel that children can run through.

 We will also be able to show the children who visit the park how vegetables & herbs grow and hopefully they will be able to sample some of the veg e.g. runner beans when visiting the park under adult supervision.